codeforamerica/alpha-oakland/utilities-streets/parking/residential-parking-permits/index.markdown

 ## What you need to know

-* You must include the following current documents with your application:
+You must include the following current documents with your application:

 * Vehicle registration (must be registered in California to the address where permit is requested)
 * California ID
-	* A utility bill (a gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested
+* A utility bill (gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested
 * The correct fee

 Applications and support documents can be submitted in person or mailed to:

 Parking Citation Assistance Center<br />